sh-roisin/Cognitive-Research-Article-Society/README.md

 *  **Cognitive, Neuroscience and Imaging (CNI) Seminars** are linked to the Sussex Neuroscience Seminars but operate as their own series, focusing on research developments in cognitive neuroscience.
 They usually run weekly and cover a wide range of research happening at the university.
 To be added to the mailing list, you can email Chris Bird using the address below.

 	* Chris.Bird@sussex.ac.uk

+* **Psychology Colloquiums** are held every Thursday lunchtime.
+Speakers from other universities and our own department of Psychology share their pioneering work.
+To be added to the mailing list, you can email Reny Baykova using the address below.
+	* R.Baykova@sussex.ac.uk